-Leading researchers in allergy, asthma and immunology will assemble in San Antonio from February 22-26 for the 2013 AAAAI Annual Meeting.
+Leading researchers in allergy, asthma and immunology will assemble at the Georgia World Congress Center in Atlanta from March 3-6 for the 2017 AAAAI Annual Meeting.

 The AAAAI Annual Meeting draws the allergy/immunology specialty's academic and clinical leaders to showcase new research and discuss other developments in allergy, asthma and immunologic diseases.
-The meeting is attended by more than 7,700 allergist/immunologists, related physicians, allied health professionals and industry representatives.
+The meeting is attended by nearly 5,000 allergist/immunologists, related physicians, allied health professionals and industry representatives.